 On January 5, 2016, Windstar Cruises announced the cancellation of all itineraries through April 9, 2016, as the ship needed alternate shipyard for the final repairs.
-To all booked on canceled itineraries Star Pride passengers was offered to choose either full refund or another Windstar ship cruise.
+To all booked on cancelled itineraries, Star Pride passengers were offered to choose either a full refund or another Windstar ship cruise.

-On May 22, 2014, while docked in call port Portoferraio (Elba, Italy), at ~1 pm the Star Pride ship was slightly hit by MS Berlin (FTI Cruises) performing a docking maneuver.
-The Pride ship sustained only a minor hull damage to the bow and completed the itinerary as scheduled.
-The Berlin ship sustained a minor superstructure damage to the stern (its upper deck).
+On May 22, 2014, while docked in call port Portoferraio (Elba, Italy), at ~1 pm the Star Pride ship was slightly hit by MS Berlin (FTI Cruises) performing a docking manoeuvre.
+The Pride ship sustained only minor hull damage to the bow and completed the itinerary as scheduled.
+The Berlin ship sustained minor superstructure damage to the stern (its upper deck).
 No injuries were reported.

 (Seabourn Pride) On May 19, 2007, a major structural issue was found on the vessel when it docked at call port Belle Ille (France).
 The crew discovered that a door at the ship’s aft Marina platform had missing bolts and hinges.
 This damaged the door’s hydraulic system, making it inoperational (unable to move up and down).
 Because of this, the door was only partially closed and blocked.

-Luckly, the issue was discovered when the ship was close to St Nazaire (approx 45 ml / 70 km away).
+Luckily, the issue was discovered when the ship was close to St Nazaire (approx 45 ml / 70 km away).
 At highly reduced cruising speed the ship towards the port for repairs.
-The incident resulted in itinerary change – the French call ports Belle Ille and St Malo, as well as Guernsey (Channel Islands) were dropped.
+The incident resulted in itinerary change – the French call ports Belle Ille and St Malo, as well as Guernsey (Channel Islands), were dropped.